 Department of Speech Pathology and Audiology: Reno

 The University of Nevada, Reno offers a two-year program leading to the M.S. degree in Speech Pathology.
 Students are prepared for professional careers as speech-language pathologist in schools, hospitals, rehabilitation centers, and community clinics.
-The program provides the academic and clinical requirements necessary for the Certificate of Clinical competence from ASHA.
-Students become eligible for ASHA certification following completion of the M.S. degree, successful completion of the national certification examination and completion of a one-year clinical fellowship year (CFY).
+The program provides the academic and clinical requirements necessary for the Certificate of Clinical Competence from ASHA.
+Students become eligible for ASHA certification following completion of the M.S. degree, successful completion of the national certification examination (Praxis) and completion of a one-year clinical fellowship year (CFY).
 The CFY consists of nine months of full-time professional employment as a speech-language pathologist completed under the supervision of a certified speech-language pathologist.
+If you have any questions regarding the academic program, please contact Dr. Debra C. Vigil, Director of Graduate Studies, at firstname.lastname@example.org

 Graduate work may be completed on either a thesis or non-thesis option.
 Students selecting the thesis option must register for six credits of thesis and pass a comprehensive oral examination covering the thesis and background material.
 The non-thesis option requires comprehensive written examinations covering communication science, normal speech, language, and hearing processes, pathologies, and clinical procedures.

 Master's students must also complete a minimum of 375 clock hours of supervised clinical practicum.
 Students typically complete three to four semesters of practicum in our extensive on-campus Speech and Hearing Clinic.
 Clinical services are offered for a variety of communicative disorders and are supervised by faculty.
-Students also are required to complete two off campus clinical internship placements.
-Numerous placements are available in the community's public schools, hospitals, Veteran's Administration Hospital, rehabilitation centers, and special children's programs.
-A criminal background check is required for placement at practicum sites.
+Students also are required to complete two off campus clinical externship placements.
+Numerous placements are available in the community's public schools, hospitals, Veteran's Administration Hospital, rehabilitation centers, and early intervention programs.
+If you have any questions regarding the clinical component of the graduate program, please contact Rachael Walden, Clinical Director, at email@example.com